Sensitive teeth – help and causes

 Pay attention to whitening toothpastes

 Toothpastes for white teeth are generally characterised by a high percentage of so-called cleaning particles.
 Many toothpastes also have very hard cleaning particles which actually do remove stubborn deposits but also damage the tooth substance and thus render the sensitivity to pain even worse.
-Accordingly, rather opt for a toothpaste for sensitive teeth.
+Accordingly, rather opt for a toothpaste for sensitive teeth, such as Bioniq® Toothpaste Duo.

 Protection by dental enamel